ronaatxendit/martabacc.github.io/_posts/2020-1-27-the-right-haystack.md

 Then comes the time to find a needle.
 A bug.

-Instead of swarming one big haystack, you allocate several resources to flock small haystacks with regard to find the needle faster.
+Instead of swarming an enormous haystack, you allocate several resources to flock small haystacks with regard to find the needle faster.

 It's good though, now we have smaller complexities to swallow.